FIWARE-Ops/docs.TourGuide/doc/publishing-open-data-in-fiware/how-to-offer-datasets-including-context-information-through-the-wstore/offering-datasets-through-the-wstore-interface.md

-offerings, including composite ones, offerings with multiple pricing models, offerings with recurring and usage pricing models, etc. As an alternative, you can use the CKAN interface to create a basic offering, and then use the FIWARE Store interface to include these advance features.
+offerings, including composite ones, offerings with multiple pricing models, offerings with recurring and usage pricing models, etc. As an alternative, you can use the CKAN interface to create a basic offering, and then use the FIWARE Store interface to include these advanced features.

 To create offerings, the first step is entering the [FIWARE Store](https://store.lab.fiware.org/) and signing in using a valid FIWARE